 Start: January 2019

-Funder: Arnold Ventures, The Commonwealth Fund, The John A. Hartford Foundation, Milbank Memorial Fund, Peterson Center on Healthcare, the Robert Wood Johnson Foundation, and The SCAN Foundation
+Funder: Arnold Ventures, The Commonwealth Fund, The John A. Hartford Foundation, the Milbank Memorial Fund, Peterson Center on Healthcare, the Robert Wood Johnson Foundation, and The SCAN Foundation

 People with complex needs face many challenges, such as chronic health conditions, behavioral health issues, trauma history, food insecurity, and homelessness.
 When these individuals require medical services, they often encounter a health care system that is poorly coordinated and inefficient.
 Implementation of promising care models for this population is critical to improving outcomes, reducing avoidable health care costs, and building further evidence for the most effective approaches.